ansak45/ExData_Plotting1/README.md

 to your R Studio working dirctory and unzip it into 'exdata_data_household_power_consumption' sub directory

-You can run any script as theay all read the input data file and generate the output graph and save it into a 'png' file.
+You can run any script as they all read the input data file and generate the output graph and save it into a 'png' file.

 This assignment uses data from